basdirks/dragonfly/README.md

 Scalar types are:

 - `Boolean`: `true` or `false`,
-- `DateTime`: a date and time,
+- `DateTime`: date and time,
 - `Float`: a 64-bit floating point number,
 - `Int`: a 64-bit integer,
-- `Reference`: a reference to an enum or another model,
+- `Reference`: a reference to an enumerated type or another model,
 - `String`: a sequence of UTF-8 characters.

 ### Relationships

-A reference points to an enum or a model.
+A reference points to an enumerated type or a model.
 A reference to a model implies a relationship between two models.
-There are three types of relationships: one-to- one, one-to-many, and many-to-many.
+Three three types of relationships
+exist: one-to-one, one-to-many, and many-to-many.

-#### One-to-one, 1-1,
+#### One-to-one, 1-1

 ```
 A { B }
 B { A }
 ```

-An example of a 1-1 relationship is a user and their profile.
+An example of a 1-1 relationship is between a user and their profile.
 A user has one profile and a profile belongs to one user.

 ```dfly
 model User {